 2017 was a bumper year for management buyouts, and though 2018 has seen slightly less activity, deals are set to continue steadily for the rest of the year.
 With Brexit drawing ever closer and the future of the government still uncertain, the appetite for MBOs remains healthy, with funding available and conditions continuing to be favourable.

-If you’re considering a management buyout and would like strategic, practical advice; talk to one of our award-winning consultants today on 01737 240 888 or use our contact form and a member of our team will get back to you.
+If you’re considering a management buyout and would like strategic, practical advice; talk to one of our award-winning consultants today on +44(0)20 7788 8250, fill in our Contact Form or email us directly on email@example.com.